jesusfercan/codewars/README.md

-# codewars
+# Codewars
-katas made in codewars
+Katas made in codewars by jesusfercan